-After the one-on-one meeting with the Faculty Liaison, students have the responsibility to follow up with desired agencies and organizations to pursue setting up formal interviews with the professionals who serve as contact persons for their agencies.
-Starting a practicum without consulting your Faculty Liaison will lead to work hours in your practicum not being counted.

-The practicum search process is similar to a job search and employment interview.
-Students will need to have a professional resume and cover letter ready for the process.
+Students will be notified of their assigned Faculty Liaison via email from the Field Education Director after their request has been approved.
+Students then contact their Faculty Liaison for a planning appointment as soon as possible.
+After consulting with the Faculty Liaison, students have the responsibility to follow-up with desired agencies and organizations to pursue setting up formal interviews with the professionals who serve as the contact persons for their agencies.
+The process is similar to a job search and employment interview.
+Students will need to have a professional résumé and cover letter ready for the process.
 Contacts can be made through emailing or telephoning the listed contact for the specific practica.

-Prior to contacting and interviewing, students need to be able to articulate their interests in the practicum site, their desired learning experiences, and career goals.
+Prior to contacting and interviewing, students need to be able to articulate their interests in the practicum site, their desired learning experiences, and their career goals.
 Students should have researched the practicum site through reading their website or other on-line materials to have knowledge of what the agency's mission, programs, and services include.
-During the interview, the field instructors may ask about students' interests in completing a practicum at the agency, their learning style and needs for supervision, and previous volunteer or employment background that can provide some experience for the practicum.
+During the interview, the Field Instructors may ask about students' interests in completing a practicum at the agency, their learning style and needs for supervision, and previous volunteer or employment background that can provide some experience for the practicum.
 Students should also be prepared to ask questions that will provide information on learning experiences, preferred times for practica, and style of supervision.
-Students are then able to determine if the practicum is a "fit" for them, if they receive an offer.
+Students are then able to determine if the practicum is a "fit" for them if they receive an offer.
 Students are free to have as many interviews or offers that they desire to locate a practicum.
 It is very important to be professional and respond to all offers.
 It may be that the student would like to have one practicum first and so they can negotiate with other offers to have a future practica.